Eikichi Yazawa: 1968–1975: Yokohama and Carol

-In the beginning of 1972, he started recruiting members of a new band by putting up posters on the walls of music stores.
-With these new members, Johnny Okura (side guitar and side vocals) and Toshikatsu Uchiumi (lead guitar), he formed the band "Carol."
-Yazawa was the lead vocalist and bassist of the band.
-The band received wide recognition since their appearance on the October 1 episode of TV program "Live Young!" on Fuji TV.
-On December 20 of the same year, Carol released their debut single "Louisiana", under the production of Mickey Curtis who watched their performance on the program.
-Mickey also introduced a drummer, You Okazaki, who later become a member of the band.
+In the beginning of 1972, he started recruiting members for a new band by putting up posters in music stores.
+With new members, Johnny Okura (side guitar and side vocals) and Toshikatsu Uchiumi (lead guitar), he formed the band Carol.
+Yazawa was the lead vocalist and bassist of the group.
+The band received wide recognition after their appearance on the October 1 episode of TV show "Live Young!" on Fuji TV.
+On December 20 of the same year, Carol released their debut single "Louisiana", produced by Mickey Curtis who saw their performance on the program.
+Mickey also introduced them to a drummer, You Okazaki, who later become a member of the band.

 Carol's style was deeply influenced by The Beatles, especially when they were based in Liverpool.
-With their riders’ jacket and pompadour hairstyle, or with early rock ‘n’ roll style numbers, along with the cover version of western music like "Johnny B. Goode" or "You've Really Got a Hold on Me", the band gained notable popularity and greatly influenced Japanese popular music.
-Their biggest hit Funky Monkey Baby (released on June 25, 1973) became a standard number of Japanese rock music.
+With their motorcycle jackets and pompadour hairstyle, and early rock 'n' roll style numbers, along with the cover versions of "Johnny B. Goode" and "You've Really Got a Hold on Me", the band gained notable popularity and greatly influenced Japanese popular music.
+Their biggest hit "Funky Monkey Baby" (released on June 25, 1973) became a standard of Japanese rock music.

 Carol broke up in 1975 after their infamous final concert in Hibiya Open-Air Concert Hall, Tokyo.
-After the last song Last Chance was played, firecrackers accidentally exploded and burned down the stage.
+After the last song "Last Chance" was played, firecrackers accidentally exploded and burned down the stage.
 This event is referred to as the biggest "Hibiya Legend" in the history of this traditional hall.